-A common scenario today in business is having a low credit line from your bank.
-Lets say you have a $50,000 dollar line of credit with your bank.
-You have a long-standing, excellent relationship with your bank but in today’s economy it is simply just not enough.
-Your credit line is maxed out and the true need of your business is financing of $200,000 or $300,000 dollars to keep your business growing.
-What can you do in this situation?
-Your business has good credit, the orders are coming in and you are growing at a steady pace.
+A typical scenario today in business is having a low credit line from your bank.
+Let’s say you have a $50,000 line of credit with your bank.
+You have a long-standing, excellent relationship with your bank, but in today’s economy, it is simply just not enough.
+Your credit line is maxed out, and the real need of your business is the financing of $200,000 or $300,000 to keep your business growing.
+Your business has good credit, the orders are coming in, and you are growing at a steady pace.
 The only way to take your business to the next level is to secure that much larger line of credit.
-What is the solution?
+What is the solution to this situation?

 Your business can leverage against your receivables through invoice factoring or purchase order financing through a factoring company.
 An experienced factor can work directly with your bank on a subordination agreement allowing you to leverage receivables financing to get the working capital you need to grow your business.